 About Private Banking

 Private Banking refers to services that banks reserve only for their largest and richest customers.
-A Private Banking internship offers an individual the opportunity to work with customers who are known as “high net worth individuals” (HNWI).
+A Private Banking internship offers an individual the opportunity to work with customers who are known as “high-net-worth individuals” (HNWI).
 As the name suggests, these customers have a lot more money than the average person does.
 As a result, they can invest their money in a wide variety of ways.
-For example, a person with an annual income of $30,000 after tax may be able to afford only a few saving and investment schemes.
-On the other hand, a person with an annual income of $10,000,000 is provided with more saving and investment options.
-For instance, a HNWI can invest part of their income in mutual funds and another part in real estate.
+For example, a person with an annual income of $30,000 after tax may be able to afford only a few savings and investment schemes.
+On the other hand, a person with an annual income of $10,000,000 is provided with more savings and investment options.
+For instance, an HNWI can invest part of their income in mutual funds and another part in real estate.

 Unlike standard commercial banking services, Private Banking services are very personalized and often vastly different from those offered to regular banking customers.
 In addition to managing a customer’s wealth and providing advice on potential investment opportunities, Private Banks also offer legal counsel, manage inheritance-related issues, and assist in the settlement of disputes.

 It should be clear by now that a Private Banking internship, just like a Private Banking career, can involve a wide array of job responsibilities.
 For example, the type of work given to an intern interested in wealth management will be different from that given to an intern interested in client relationship management.
 A wealth manager in a private bank might only be responsible for the management of one customer’s investment portfolio, whereas a wealth manager in a standard commercial bank might look after the investment portfolios of several customers.